department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/DevOps/Automation Code Docs/Signing Keys/Firebase.md

 ### Firebase Cloud Messaging Service Account

-Although push notifications (PN) use the VANotifyAPI to deliver PNs to the app, we still need to provide a service account token to verify the messages through [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging).
-This tocken rarely needs to be updated.
+Although push notifications (PN) use the VANotify API to deliver PNs to the app, we still need to provide a service account token to verify the messages through [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging).
+This token rarely needs to be updated.
 This private key can be generated through the [service account section of the firebase console](https://console.firebase.google.com/u/0/project/va-mobile-app/settings/serviceaccounts/adminsdk) and installed in Amazon Web Services (AWS).
 [Read AWS messaging token installation documentation](https://docs.aws.amazon.com/sns/latest/dg/sns-fcm-authentication-methods.html).

 ## More Documentation